0xWOLAND/website/src/content/blog/japan-summer.md

 </div>

  <div align="center">
-    <i> a sketch from my Notes app that i keep as my phone background. the left captures the instability of the present; the right is my reminder to zoom out.</i>
+    <i> a sketch from my notes app that i keep as my phone background. the left captures the instability of the present; the right is my reminder to zoom out.</i>
 </div>